itamarc/action-itemplate-ghpages/README.md

 Key | Description | Example
 ----|-------------|--------
-INPUT_TEMPLATES_FOLDER | The folder where the templates are or the theme id | 'templates' INPUT_ALLOW_TEMPLATES_SUBFOLDERS | Allow the templates to be stored in subfolders under templates_folder | 'false' INPUT_SNIPPETS_FOLDER | The folder where the snippets are | 'snippets' INPUT_PAGES_BRANCH | The branch configured as the source for your GitHub Pages | 'gh-pages' INPUT_PAGES_FOLDER | The folder configured as the source for your GitHub Pages | 'docs' INPUT_TIMEZONE | The timezone that will be used to calculate TMPL_LASTUPDATE | 'America/Sao_Paulo' INPUT_PUBLISH_README_MD | Publish the README.md from the repository root in the generated page as README.html | 'true' INPUT_CONTENT_TO_COPY | List of content (files or folders) to copy from the repository to the generated page, separated by commas | 'images,LICENSE.txt'
+INPUT_TEMPLATES_FOLDER | The folder where the templates are or the theme id | 'templates' or ':light:'
+INPUT_ALLOW_TEMPLATES_SUBFOLDERS | Allow the templates to be stored in subfolders under templates_folder | 'false' INPUT_SNIPPETS_FOLDER | The folder where the snippets are | 'snippets' INPUT_PAGES_BRANCH | The branch configured as the source for your GitHub Pages | 'gh-pages' INPUT_PAGES_FOLDER | The folder configured as the source for your GitHub Pages | 'docs' INPUT_TIMEZONE | The timezone ID that will be used to calculate TMPL_LASTUPDATE | 'America/Sao_Paulo' INPUT_MAX_ISSUES | The maximum number of issues to be retrieved | 5 INPUT_MAX_COLLABORATORS | The maximum number of collaborators to be retrieved | 20 INPUT_PUBLISH_README_MD | Publish the README.md from the repository root in the generated page as README.html | 'true' INPUT_CONTENT_TO_COPY | List of content (files or folders) to copy from the repository to the generated page, separated by space | 'images LICENSE.txt'
-INPUT_LOG_LEVEL | The log level that will be used to log the action execution | 'INFO'
+INPUT_CONVERT_MD_TO_HTML | Convert Markdown files in `content_to_copy` to HTML and change the links accordingly | 'true' INPUT_SYNTAX_HIGHLIGHT_ENABLE | Enable the syntax highlighting in the generated page | 'true' INPUT_SYNTAX_HIGHLIGHT_THEME | The theme to use for the syntax highlighting (from PrismJS) | 'tomorrow' INPUT_LOG_LEVEL | The log level that will be used to log the action execution | 'INFO'

 #### From the environment